ddopson/underscore-cli/README.md

       -n, --nodata          Input data is 'undefined'
       -q, --quiet           Suppress normal output.  'console.log' will still trigger output.
       --strict              Use strict JSON parsing instead of more lax 'eval' syntax.
 To avoid security concerns, use this with ANY data from an external source.
-      --nowrap              Instead of an expression like 'value+1', provide a full function body like 'return value+1;'.
+      --text                Parse data as text instead of JSON.
+Sets input and output formats to 'text' --nowrap              Instead of an expression like 'value+1', provide a full function body like 'return value+1;'.